Properties of carbon up to 10 million kelvin from Kohn-Sham density functional theory molecular dynamics: Introduction

 \section{Introduction}

 Carbon is one of the most abundant heavy elements found in the interior of stars~\cite{Chabrier1997} and therefore one of the most studied elements in warm dense matter physics~\cite{Gaffney2018, Grabowski2020, Bonitz2020}.
-Of particular interest are the equation of state (EOS) and transport properties as they are required for accurately modeling stars and experiments targeting the recreation of stellar interiors in a laboratory setup.
+Of particular interest are the equation of state (EOS) and transport properties, as they are required for accurately modeling stars and experiments targeting the recreation of stellar interiors in the laboratory.

 For many decades, modeling relied on analytical free-energy models with material properties derived from the theory of partially ionized plasmas~\cite{Fontaine1977, Potekhin2005}.
-A significant improvement has been made with the development of Kohn-Sham density functional theory (DFT), which has been extensively applied to study the carbon phase diagram up to about 100~kK~\cite{Correa2006, Benedict2014, Vorberger2020} covering the range available to experiments up to the Gbar range~\cite{Nagao2006, Bradley2004, Bradley2009, Gregor2017, Millot2018}.
-While it is possible to push the standard planewave implementation beyond this limit for high-density plasmas as has been demonstrated for hydrogen~\cite{Recoules2009} and recently for carbon~\cite{Bethkenhagen2020}, the comparably low-density range below a compression ratio of 5 remains inaccessible to this approach today.
-This is largely due to the method's $\mathcal{O}(N^3)$ scaling, which makes it particularly challenging to employ at high temperatures and comparably low densities, where the number of partially occupied electronic states increases significantly~\cite{Blanchet2020}.
+A significant improvement has been made with the development of Kohn-Sham density functional theory (DFT) \cite{Hohenberg1964, Kohn1965}, which has enabled robust and predictive calculations of a wide range of materials properties from the first principles of quantum mechanics, with no empirical parameters.
+It has been extensively applied to study the carbon phase diagram up to about 100~kK~\cite{Correa2006, Benedict2014, Vorberger2020} covering the range available to experiments up to the Gbar range~\cite{Nagao2006, Bradley2004, Bradley2009, Gregor2017, Millot2018}.
+While it is possible to push standard orbital-based DFT methods beyond this limit for high-density plasmas, as has been demonstrated for hydrogen~\cite{Recoules2009} and recently for carbon~\cite{Bethkenhagen2020}, the comparably low-density range below a compression ratio of 5 remains inaccessible.
+In particular, the $\mathcal{O}(N^3)$ bottleneck with respect to the number of atoms/electronic states makes standard orbital-based Kohn-Sham DFT particularly expensive at high temperature, especially at low densities, even for small to moderate-sized systems~\cite{Blanchet2020}.
+Therefore, such conditions have remained generally inaccessible at this level of theory.